LaunchCode-Education-Archived/csharp-web-development/src/chapters/razor-views/template-forms.rst

 You will build a new project so you can practice with templates and forms.
 If you have not done so, commit and push any unsaved work from your ``HelloASPDotNET`` project.

-..
-TODO: Add link back to setup steps

-Your new project will keep track of some fictional coding events.
+Your new project will keep track of some coding events, such as meetups and conferences.
-To get started, follow the steps you took to create ``HelloASPDotNET``, but call the project ``CodingEvents``.
+To get started, follow the :ref:`steps <initialize-aspdotnet-project>` you took to create ``HelloASPDotNET``, but call the project ``CodingEvents``.

 CodingEvents Setup - Video
 --------------------------

 ..
 TODO: Add video

+.. admonition:: Note

+   The final code presented in this video is found on the `views-setup branch <https://github.com/LaunchCodeEducation/CodingEventsDemo/tree/views-setup>`__ of the ``CodingEventsDemo`` repository.

 CodingEvents Setup - Text
 -------------------------

 #.
 In the ``Controllers`` directory, create a new controller named ``EventsController``.
 #.
-In the new controller, create an action method for ``GET`` requests that takes a single parameter.
+In the new controller, create an action method for ``GET`` requests.
 #.
 Within the action method, create an empty list and add a few event names to it.
 #.
 Add the list to ``ViewBag``.
 Then return the corresponding view.
 #.
 Within the ``Views`` directory, create a new directory named ``Events``.
 Within this directory, create a new view named ``Index.cshtml``.